 4. Cheeky charges for used and abused parts

 Imagine buying a pair of trainers to find that they have already be worn by someone else.
 It’s the same with your car.
 If you’re forking out for repairs on your car then there’s no doubt that you’ll want to check that the parts that are being replaced are brand new and not used.
 To avoid this, a good idea is to ask lots and lots of questions.
 To be extra safe, it may be an idea to also check up on prices beforehand too.

 5. An extortionate bill that’s out of the blue

 It’s not unusual for a mechanic to provide you with a quote verbally to then hit you with a huge bill when the work has been completed.
 But how do you avoid this?
 It’s a good idea to ask for a quote in writing.
 This might sound a bit too formal but this way your able to see what’s include such as the price for parts, labor and VAT.
 It’s a good idea to make sure that you keep the receipt too and that it’s guaranteed for at least 12 months.

-If your car is on its last legs and it’s just not worth letting a monster of a mechanic have their grubby hands all over it, you might want to just scrap it and say goodbye.
+If your car is on its last legs and it’s just not worth letting a mechanic take a look over it, you might want to just scrap it and say goodbye.
 We can help you turn your shed into some lovely cash.
 Just head over to our scrap my car page and enter your registration now to see how much you could get for you beaten up car.